-Healthcare Institutions Cybersecurity Is at The Heart of WALLIX's Priorities
+Healthcare Institution Cybersecurity is at the Heart of WALLIX's Priorities

 - WALLIX has been responding to cybersecurity and compliance challenges